Reinforz/fauton/readme.md

 ## Generating all combinations of certain length

-You can feed automata and logic test callback a set of unique randomly generated strings from the alphabet of the automata
+You can also feed your automaton and logic test callback all the combinations of the alphabet of certain length

 ```js
 finiteAutomataTest.test([